Scalingo/documentation/_posts/internals/2000-01-01-scalingo-builder-base-docker-image.md

 title: Scalingo Builder - Our base Docker image
 modified_at: 2016-08-05 00:00:00
 category: internals
-tags: docker, image, builder, buildpack
+tags: image docker builder buildpack
+order: 2
 ---

 Every application deployed on Scalingo are built over our base Docker image.
 Internally we name it Scalingo Builder.
 This